 Hey all - Longtime lurker, first-time poster.
 I'm an IFR student.
 I fly PA28 and various Cessna singles (172, 177RG, 182, 206, 210).
 I've got just shy of 250 hours, looking to finally finish my IFR.
 So - the question - is there any reason not to use Jeppesen pubs (approach plates, enroutes, manuals, etc) for IFR training?
 Cost is no object, I have access to both.
 The main hangup I've seen on previous posts has been cost, so all-things-equal, why would you (or would you not) learn IFR flying Jepps?
-I know FAA charts well, I work with them every day, and I passed my IRA written on them, so it's not that I wouldn't know one or the other at all, I'm just looking for one to pick and use for my actual flying.
+I know FAA charts well, I work with them every day, so it's not that I wouldn't know one or the other at all, I'm just looking for one to pick and use for my actual flying.
 IMO the Jepp is a more uniform product, even in the CONUS.
 I don't have career pilot ambitions, but I do hope to get to at least CFII in the next year or two.
 I fly with an EFB, I'm not picky on which one.
 I have experience with both ForeFlight and Garmin Pilot.
 I also just grabbed JeppFD to poke around.
 The only caveat is that my Jepp access is limited to JeppFD and cannot be added to FF or GP.